superboum/udptest/README.md

  * This is absolutely not secure
  * Only one client at a time can use the server
  * If a client does not close a port, the port will not be closed
+ * Use it on a server without any service listening on UDP.
+Or cross fingers...

 ## Usage